Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Call Pop helps personalize each interaction with a customer.
 Image source: Nextiva

-Nextiva is slightly above average in terms of costs.
-Its plans start at $21.71 per monthly user, while most competitors offer entry-level packages with similar features for around $20 per month per user.
-Nextiva offers a discounted rate of 25 percent for annual subscribers, which is reflected in the listed prices below.
-The vendor also gives discounts to larger companies purchasing five, 20 and 100 or more accounts — that price cut is not represented below.
+Nextiva’s Business Communications plans cost slightly more than average, starting at $23.93 per monthly user.
+Some competitors offer comparable entry-level packages for around $15 per month per user.
+Nextiva offers a discounted rate of 25 percent for annual subscribers, which is reflected in the prices listed below.
+The vendor also gives discounts to larger companies purchasing five, 20 and 100 or more accounts — that price break is not represented below.

-Unlike many of their rivals, competitors 8×8 and Nextiva let you mix and match plans to suit the needs of your team.
-This means you can save money on accounts for employees who only need basic phone services to perform their duties while providing advanced features to just the staffers who need them.
-[Learn more in our detailed 8×8 review.]
+We really like how competitors 8×8 and Nextiva let you mix and match plans to suit the needs of your team.
+This means you can save money on accounts for employees who only need basic phone services to perform their duties while providing advanced features to other staffers who will put them to good use.
+[Learn more in our detailed 8×8 review or see how Nextiva stacks up in our Nextiva vs. 8×8 comparison.]

 Plan